 The History of Xunantunich

 Xunantunich is located on top of a ridge above the Mopan River, about 80 miles west of Belize City in the Cayo District.
 You have to take a short ride (50-60 feet) on a hand-cranked ferry across the river to get to the site, which is located just one kilometer east of the Guatemalan border.
 But the ferry is free (even if you self-drive), and the entrance free to see the ancient Mayan ruins is just 10 BZD ($4.98).

-The core city– which includes six plazas, more than two dozens palaces and temples, ball courts and hundreds of mounds yet to be unearthed– is around one square mile and made from limestone rock raised from the ridge upon which it sits.
+The core city– which includes six plazas, more than two dozens palaces and temples, pok ta pok ball courts, and hundreds of mounds that are still yet to be unearthed– is around one square mile and made from limestone rock raised from the ridge upon which it sits.
 But it’s surrounded by fertile farmland that once contained villages divided into family groups, all of which were economically self-sufficient.

 The Discovery of Xunantunich